Diaper Rash: Causes, Symptoms, & Relief for Your Baby

 Most cases of diaper rash are mild and typically clear up with consistent home care.
 The key is to reduce irritation, protect the skin, and keep the diaper area as dry and clean as possible.

 These steps can provide effective relief from diaper rash pain and help prevent flare-ups.
-If the rash doesn’t improve within a few days or looks severe, check with your baby’s healthcare provider.
+If the rash doesn’t improve within a few days, worsens, or looks severe, consult your baby’s healthcare provider.
 They can guide you toward the best relief for a diaper rash or suggest targeted care if an infection or underlying issue is involved.

 When to Contact Your Healthcare Provider